pachyderm/pachyderm/doc/docs/master/how-tos/export-data-out-pachyderm/mount-repo-to-local-computer.md

 To mount a Pachyderm repo on a local computer, complete the following
 steps:

-1. In a terminal, go to a directory in which you want your Pachyderm repo.
-It can be any directory on your local computer, except for the `~/` directory.
-Mounting to the root directory will fail.
+1. In a terminal, go to a directory in which you want to mount a Pachyderm repo.
+It can be any new empty directory on your local computer.
+For example, `pfs`.

 1. Run `pachctl mount` for a repository and branch that you want to mount: